clhedrick/kerberos/README.md

 We're trying to simplify the way this is done, so renewd and pam_reg_cc are likely to change.
 The code in both is specific to the credential cache mechanism.
-Currently it supposed /tmp files and KEYRING.
+Currently it supports /tmp files and KEYRING.
 KCM will be supported when I'm convinced it is ready for use.

+This may also be useful as a sample if you want to know how to call LDAP using GSSAPI authenticaton from C.

 ## pam_kmkhomedir and mkhomedird